-Bringing years of expertise to the role, Rose’s specialist areas include creating bespoke wealth preservation structures which include best practice governance principles and robust defence mechanisms to protect against family conflict and external attacks.
+Bringing years of expertise to the role, Rose’s specialist areas include creating bespoke wealth preservation structures that incorporate best practice governance principles and robust defence mechanisms to protect against family conflict and external attacks.
 She has received industry recognition and awards for her creation of an innovative ownership and decision-making entity for use within offshore wealth preservation structures.

 Rose works closely with families, their trustees, advisors and family offices.
 Her work has a strong international flavour and she commonly works with next-generation family members.
 A major element of Rose’s role is working with families to design family constitutions as an integral component of their planning.
 She has significant practical experience in structuring and advising family offices.